dOpensource/dsiprouter/docs/upgrade.rst

   cd dsiprouter
   ./dsiprouter.sh install
 |
-**Note: please note of the credentials given after the script has completed.**
+**Note: please take note of the credentials given after the script has completed.**

 After the install is completed you can now restore your kamailio database using the following command: